10to4/keccak-circuit-compare/Comparative_Analysis_of_Two_Keccak_256_Circuit_Implementations.md

             - Apply the following functions:
                 - Theta Function ($\theta$):
-                    - Do xor operation for the same column values, then do xor operation with the x-1 and x+1 rows' xor operation.
+                    - Do the xor operation for the same column values, then do the xor operation with the x-1 and x+1 rows' xor operation.
                     - $$\theta: a[x][y][z] = a[x][y][z] \oplus (a[x-1][0][z] \oplus a[x-1][1][z] \oplus a[x-1][2][z] \oplus a[x-1][3][z] \oplus a[x-1][4][z]) \oplus (a[x+1][0][z] \oplus a[x+1][1][z] \oplus a[x+1][2][z] \oplus a[x+1][3][z] \oplus a[x+1][4][z])$$

                 - Rho Function ($\rho$):